google-parfait/tensorflow-federated/CONTRIBUTING.md

 instructions for how to sign and return it.
 Once we receive it, we'll be able to accept your pull requests.

-***NOTE***: Only original source code from you and other people that have signed the CLA can be accepted into the main repository.
+NOTE: Only original source code from you and other people that have signed the CLA can be accepted into the main repository.

 ## Community Guidelines